Dolly Parton says she’s not backing CBD gummies - NewsBreak

 “Dolly Parton is not affiliated with, has not endorsed, and is not associated with any keto or CBD gummy product.
 She’s more the cake, cookie, and cornbread type,” the post signed by “Team Dolly” read.

-It’s unclear how the rumors may have started.Why Kelce brother’s wife is bringing OB-GYN to Super Bowl
+It’s unclear how the rumors may have started.SWAT arrests 2 Michigan men on felony drug charges in Huntington

 Fans commented in support of the country music icon.